Hiphop Tamizha: Musical style

 Adhi told Sudhish Kamath that he was inspired by the works of Michael Jackson and Jay-Z. In July 2013, he said that he draws inspiration from Tamil poetry, mostly those by Subramania Bharati.
-Hiphop Tamizha experiment with various elements of Indian music and fuse them with hip hop, creating the "fresh sound" of Tamil hip hop in the process.
+Hiphop Tamizha frequently fuse Tamil folk music with western hip hop.
 Adhi has no formal education in music and claims to compose purely on instinct.

 Topically, Hiphop Tamizha's songs deal with a wide range of issues.
 Club le Mabbu le describes certain nontraditional "failings" of Tamil women, including drinking, smoking, consuming cannabis and having live-in relationships.
 Sentamizh Penne, the exact opposite of Club le Mabbu le, talks about a culturally-rich girl, whose traditions are worthy of respect.
 Tamizh Theriyum ridicules those who mock the Tamil language or act like they do not speak it.
 Vaadi Pulla Vaadi focuses on the conflicts of caste and love, and was inspired by the personal experiences of Adhi's friends.
 According to him, Iraiva talks about how love is not the end of life: "Two people might really be in love, but because of things like caste, they might not be able to be together.
 This, we feel, is because of lack of education and awareness".
 The song Karpom Karpippom is dedicated to education, describing it as the main tool required to solve social problems.
 Cheap Popularity is Adhi's response to those who criticised him for allegedly seeking popularity through Club le Mabbu le.

 In 2014, Adhi said that Hiphop Tamizha's aim is to rebuke the belief among contemporary youngsters that conversing in Tamil is "not cool", and that the project was started to enable them to "relate to the concept of being a proud Tamizhan, to give them an identity."
-Although the songs Manithan Tamizhan and Tamizhanda glorify the culture and language of Tamil Nadu and lament their modern-day negligence, Adhi has stated that Hiphop Tamizha does not want to preach that Tamil people should speak their native language or praise it unduly.
-Rather, they aim to give it a little respect, similar to what other music has done for the English language.
+Although the songs Manithan Tamizhan and Tamizhanda glorify the culture and language of Tamil Nadu and lament their modern-day negligence, Adhi has stated that Hiphop Tamizha does not want to preach that Tamil people should speak their native language or praise it unduly, but to give it a little more respect like English.
 He has also said that he wants to change the Indian urban culture of hip-hop being about wearing "baggy pants, 'bling' and big shirts" and eliminate the notion that rap music is about "the money, the women and the gangster-ism."